“We enjoy the shade of a mighty oak tree because someone before us planted it.”

 - A study of genetic variations associated with a specific disease like cholangiocarcinoma

 - Involves two groups of participants: people with, and people without, the disease

-- A small DNA sample is obtained from each participant
+- DNA from a small sample of blood is obtained from each participant

 - Results help researchers to develop better strategies for prevention, screening, diagnosis and treatment

-Our goal is to have 100 volunteers diagnosed with cholangiocarcinoma participate in the Genome-Wide Association Study (GWAS) during the month of April
+Our goal is to have 250 1000 volunteers participate in the Genome-Wide Association Study (GWAS) during the month of April

 Your participation will help scientists to:

 - Inspire progress and find new ways to prevent, detect, diagnose, and treat cholangiocarcinoma